-When we think of moped shoals in Ho Chi Minh City or cloth merchants in Hoi An, it’s the flavours we remember best.
+Wherever we travel, it’s the flavours we remember best.
 A crusty bánh mì or streetside pho, seafood cù lao hotpots and (scarily addictive) coffee with condensed milk.
 Vietnam tours are tasty, plain and simple.
 We won’t just drop you in Halong Bay and call it a day.
 Our local leaders will introduce you to rice farmers in Sapa and fishermen on the Mekong Delta.
-They’ll guide you through the Cu Chi Tunnels, point out Nha Trang’s best beaches and take you on a rooftop bar crawl through Ho Chi Minh City.
+They’ll guide you through the Cu Chi Tunnels, take you to the best beaches and on a street food crawl through Ho Chi Minh City.
 Our stomach’s rumbling already...